tammyhart/sports-ball/README.md

 # SportsBall Slack Bot

-Automatically post NCAAF scores to Slack every Monday at 9am Central time.
-Instructions include deploying and running with Heroku.
+Automatically post NCAAF scores to Slack.
+Instructions include deploying and running with Railway.

 **Notes:**

-- I've also included the upcoming game schedules for my family's favorite teams: 🐘 Alabama, 🍊 Tennessee, 🤠 Oklahoma State
+- Use the `FAVORITE_TEAMS` variable to set your favorite teams and an emoji to go with them.
-- You'll want to customize your Heroku timezone and the timezone specified in `index.js#dateOptions.timezone` to match your preferred timezone
+- You will need to set your own cron job.
+I recommend Monday at 9am so that the AP stats from the previous week are available.

 ## Install